 9. Place an ad in the lost and found section of your local newspaper.

 10. Don’t give up!
 Many pets are found months after becoming lost.

 1. Make sure they are microchipped and that the microchip is registered.
 This is a service we offer for a low cost, on a walk-in basis, here at the Humane Society of Ventura County.
 If your pet ever ends up in a shelter or veterinarian’s office, he or she can be scanned for a microchip that is linked to your contact information making it easy to reunite you with your lost pet.

 2. Place an ID tag and collar on your pet.
 ID tags are only $5 here at the shelter and can serve as your pet’s ticket home.

 3. If your pet is a dog make sure they are licensed.
 Bring in proof of rabies vaccination and certificate of sterility (if available) and we can license your pet.

 4. Spay or neuter your pet so they are less likely to roam.
 Call our spay and neuter clinic at 646-6505 to find out about low cost spaying and neutering or CLICK HERE .

 5. Make sure your animals are up to date on vaccinations so that if they do get out they are less likely to contract a serious disease.
-Low cost shot clinics are held here at the Humane Society of Ventura County every first and third Saturday of the month.
-For more information CLICK HERE or call Dr. Lewis at 805-646-2442.
+Low cost shot clinics are held here at the Humane Society of Ventura County every first and third Thursday of the month.
+For more information, CLICK HERE

 6. Check fencing and gates around your home to make sure that there are no openings.